CyberBrown/strapi/.devnotes/Dockerfile and package.md

 bash

-docker build -t my-strapi-app .
+## old: docker build -t my-strapi-app .
+docker build -t my-strapi-develop .
 This command tells Docker to build an image from the Dockerfile in the current directory and tag it with the name my-strapi-app.

 For yarn run dev: